Skip Navigation LinksHome > SSW Standards > Better Software Suggestions > Visual Studio

 31. DataDude needs a "select all"

-32. DataDude should explain the reason of droping constraints
+32. DataDude will explain the reason of droping constraints

 33. Inform the developer when adding referrence